-You are most sincerely encouraged to participate in the open assessment of this discussion paper.
-You can do so by posting your comments.
+You are most sincerely encouraged to participate in the open assessment of this article.
+You can do so by either rating the article on a scale from 1 (bad) to 5 (excellent) or by posting your comments.
 Please go to: